 Early on, Goofy mentions mambo king Xavier Cugat and even does a dance, embarrassing Max.
-Later when Roxanne invites Max to watch the concert at her house, how does he react?
+Later when Roxanne accepts Max's invitation to go with him to watch the concert at Stacey's party, how does he react?
 Yells "Everybody mambo!" and does the same dance.
 Guess the apple doesn't fall too far!

 When Goofy and Max appear onstage, Powerline, who was obviously surprised that they were there, doesn't complain or call security like most performers would do, instead he lets them dance with him and seemed pretty impressed with Goofy's moves.

 The scene from near the end where Max moves towards the finish line with Goofy happily looking on.

 Tank: That's some kid you got there.